alejandromartigarcia1-collab/Active-Directory-Linux/README.md

     write list = @"Domain Admins"
 ```

-> - `valid users` restricts access to specific groups
-> - `create mask` and `directory mask` control the default permissions for new files and folders
-> - `write list` in the `[Public]` share allows only Domain Admins to write, while all domain users can read
+The `create mask` and `directory mask` settings define the maximum permissions new files and folders can have.
+For example, `0660` means files are readable and writable by owner and group, but not accessible to others.
+The `write list` override in `[Public]` allows Domain Admins to write even though the share is set to read-only for everyone else.

 <br>